agenda/agenda/README.md

 - Supports mongoDB sharding by name
 - touch() can have an optional progress parameter (0-100)
 - Bugfixes and improvements for locking & job processing (concurrency, lockLimit,..)
-- Breaking change: define() config paramter moved from 2nd position to 3rd
+- Breaking change: define() config parameter moved from 2nd position to 3rd
 - getRunningStats()
 - automatically waits for agenda to be connected before calling any database operations
 - uses a database abstraction layer behind the scene